Visitors to the site in two years months

 The author has much useful information on how to find, attract and watch foxes, as well as how to photograph them and how using wildlife cameras you can gain an insight into what is happening with the foxes when you are not able to observe them.
 How to become an amateur biologist, keeping records of the annual diet of your foxes, how to age a fox casualty and how to make casts of their footprints.

 Martin Hemmington has been studying foxes for over 10 years when he wrote this book, during this which time his admiration for the fox grew so much that he formed the National Fox Welfare Society to which he has devoted himself full time for over 20 years

-Fox Watching In the shadow of the fox is due out in November 2014 if you would like to either pre-
+Fox Watching In the shadow of the fox is available now

 For those of you considering buying a wildlife Trail camera for your fox watching whether it is from your garden or fox watching site the Trail cameras are all-